Ultimate Festival Packing Checklist

 3. Camping Essentials:

-• Tent: Ensure it’s weatherproof and easy to set up.
+• Tent: Waterproof and easy to be set up.

-• Sleeping Bag: One that suits the expected night temperatures.
+• Sleeping Bag: Fitting the night temperatures expected.

-• Pillow: Small or inflatable for easy packing.
+• Pillow: Small or inflatable for convenience in packing.

-• Camping Chair: A comfortable place to sit and relax.
+• Camping Chair: A comfortable seat for sitting and relaxing.

-• Lantern/Flashlights: With extra batteries for nighttime visibility.
+• Lantern/Flashlights: With extra batteries for visibility at night.

 Food and Drinks